Copyright 1980 by

 These books remain relevant to our world today.
 Particularly so in this current

-climate of the War against Terror, and with regard to various governments'
+climate of the War against Terror and as a reminder of various governments'

 forgetfulness about why the rights of all people, and not only their own citizens,

 must be respected.